Odessa, Texas: Transportation

-Transportation

-Air and space
+Air

 Odessa is primarily served by Midland International Air and Space Port (IATA: MAF, ICAO: KMAF) which served 47,088 passengers in February 2023.
 It is located in Midland County, within the city limits of the City of Midland but halfway between Downtown Midland and Downtown Odessa.
 An alternative airport is Odessa-Schlemeyer Field (IATA: ODO, ICAO: KODO), which is located within the city limits of Odessa, being only 5 miles northeast and 10 miles west from MAF.
 The Federal Aviation Administration categories the field as a general aviation airport.

 Midland International Air and Space Port is being served by Southwest Airlines (25,131 passengers as of March 12, 2024), United Airlines (14,780), American Airlines (13,886); inclusive of their subsidiaries, such as American Eagle.
 Midland Spaceport is currently not being served by any commercial space companies, although the Texas Chapter of the Space Force Association is believed to start operations in the future.

+Intercity bus

+Odessa is served by All Aboard America!'s twice daily route between Midland International Air and Space Port and Presidio, with intermediate stops at Crane, McCamey, Ft.
+Stockton, Alpine, and Marfa.